NathanKr/next.js-navigation-from-progress/README.md

 ```bash
 pnpm i
 ```
-Alternitvely you can use npm
+Alternatively you can use npm

 <h2>Usage</h2>